carpentries/lesson-development-training/episodes/07-infrastructure.md

-Now create a new file in the `episodes` folder and, based on the episodes you planned out in _Defining lesson objectives_, choose a name for it that concisely describes the intended content.
+Now create a new file in the `episodes` folder and, based on the episodes you planned out in _Defining lesson objectives_, choose a name for it that concisely describes the intended content, e.g. `data-visualisation.md`.
-To control the order of episodes in the lesson, the name should start with two digits, e.g. `02-data-visualisation.md`.

-For page content, paste those first 19 lines of the `01-introduction.md` file and:
+For page content, paste those first 19 lines of the `introduction.md` file and:

 1. replace the title
 2. set the `teaching` and `exercises` fields to zero for now
-3. replace the contents of the `questions` and `objectives` divs with "TODO"
+3. replace the contents of the `questions` and `objectives` divs with "- TODO"

 ```markdown